Tarun-23113/BrainTumorModel/README.md

 ---

-👩‍⚕️ Doctors spend hours analyzing MRI scans, but my AI model powered by **VGG16 CNN** spots tumors **faster and smarter** — no coffee breaks needed! ☕🚫
+👩‍⚕️ Doctors spend hours analyzing MRI scans, but this Deep Learning model powered by **VGG16 CNN** spots tumors **faster and smarter** — no coffee breaks needed! ☕🚫

 ---